hacktx/particle-power/README.md

 Particle Power
 ==============

-Control your wireless LED lighting system with democracy and cute little emojis.
+Control your wireless LED lighting system with the power of democracy and cute little emojis.

 ![Voting System](http://i.imgur.com/VKRocBB.png)